 the Bradford District will be required for 2021-2023.

 Over the last 3 years Bradford have increased capacity at a number of Special Schools and have increased capacity and created new Resourced Provisions across the District.

-From this, our current projection is that we will require an additional 100 to 120 specialist places between the academic year of 2021 to 2022.
-With these places being delivered across both the Special School sector and in Resourced Provisions.
+Our current projection is that we will require an additional 100 to 120 specialist places between the academic year of 2021 to 2022 and a further 100 to 120 between 2022 and 2023.
+With these places being delivered across both the Special School sector and

 This report sets out the analysis process that we undertake to enable the Local Authority to plan and ensure the sufficiency of specialist places across the district and provides an overview of the following information:

 - The current specialist provision available.

 - The number of children and young people with an EHCP.

 - The most prevalent primary needs of the children and young people with an EHCP.

 - The projected growth of children and young people with an EHCP based on local and national data.